 5. Is your partner on board?

-I have had days that my daughter dramatized every task that was asked of her while my son was bouncing from one piece of furniture to another (yes, literally) and I wanted to throw my hands up and walk away.
-Kory then tells me to take a few minutes for myself and then helps wrangle the monsters.
-Parenting and teaching is a team effort, no matter what the team looks like.
+I have had days that my daughter dramatized every task that was asked of her while my son was bouncing from one piece of furniture to another (yes, literally).
+I wanted to throw my hands up and walk away.
+Kory has been great at encouraging me to take time for myself and helping wrangle the monsters the come out.

 6. How does your child feel about homeschool?